jhoognisc/wm-elasticsearch-testing/README.md

 tasks:
 - **build** - compiles and tests all modules
 - **dockerBuildImage** - creates/updates the deployable _Docker_ image for all modules

-_This project was originally generated using the [Bedrock Initializr](https://initializr.arcus.coop/)._